 Sheridan's culinary scene is having a moment.
 Out here in northern Wyoming, in the heart of the great state's cattle country, you will find restaurants serving up some of the finest cuts of steak you have had in your life.
-Staple establishments like the Rib & Chop House carve up cowboy-quality tenderloin filets, while Sackett's Market offers every cut a grill master can imagine, perfect for those among us who love to fire up the grill on the mountain.
+Staple establishments like the Rib & Chop House carve up cowboy-quality tenderloin filets, while Sackett's Market offers every cut a grill master can imagine, perfect for those among us who love to fire up a grill on the mountain.

-These, and other kitchens, have begun working with a local start-up called Truly Beef, owned and operated by Cathryn and Taylor Kerns, whose rangeland heritage is tethered to the Double Rafter Ranch, homesteaded in the 1880s.
+These, and other kitchens, now work with local start-up Truly Beef, owned and operated by Cathryn and Taylor Kerns, whose rangeland heritage is tethered to the Double Rafter Ranch, homesteaded in the 1880s.

 Yet gastro bliss in Sheridan County goes beyond the beef.
 Rising culinary stars have moved into the mountains, and their hitching posts have quickly become beloved by the outlaws and icons of the west.
-Uptown Shabby has brought a fresh, whimsical vibe downtown, and dishes absurdly inventive combinations that have no business being as delicious as they are, like the monkey burger (1/2 lb patty, mozzarella, bananas, spinach, onions, peanut butter, served on a cinnamon croissant), and the French BLT (bacon, lettuce, tomato, avocado, red onion, maple mayo on homemade French toast).
+Shabby Shack has brought a fresh, whimsical vibe downtown, and dishes absurdly inventive combinations that have no business being as delicious as they are, like the monkey burger (1/2 lb patty, mozzarella, bananas, spinach, onions, peanut butter, served on a cinnamon croissant), and the French BLT (bacon, lettuce, tomato, avocado, red onion, maple mayo on homemade French toast).

-Down the block in the cozy hamlet of Big Horn, you'll find the Just Ledoux It Steakout & Saloon, formerly the Last Chance Saloon, so named as it sits at the base of one of the most notorious mountain roads in the Bighorns.
+Down the block in the cozy hamlet of Big Horn you'll find the LeDoux Saloon & Steakout, formerly the Last Chance Saloon, so named as it sits at the base of one of the most notorious mountain roads in the Bighorns.
 The Last Chance was a beloved hideaway of author Ernest Hemingway (he called it a "clean, well-lighted place").